Change of Command in DC Capitol Response

 |0

-This work, Change of Command in DC Capitol Response [Image 5 of 5], by CPT Joe Legros, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Change of Command in DC Capitol Response [Image 14 of 14], by 2LT Ashley Goodwin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT